-Criteria Evidence M/GP Criteria Met Comment 37.1 The service has a policy and procedures for working with drug and alcohol using parents, agreed with relevant agency. М 37.2 Service users who are parents are identified during assessment procedures.
+Criteria Evidence M/GP Criteria Met Comment 37.1 The service has a policy and procedures for working with drug and alcohol using parents, agreed with relevant agency.1 М 37.2 Service users who are parents are identified during assessment procedures.
 Number of children under their care, and their ages should be recorded. М 37.3 Parenting knowledge and skills are incorporated as a standing item into care plan of every service user who is a parent.
 GP 37.4 Staff demonstrates competence in working with drug and alcohol using parents. М 37.5 There is a staff member with lead responsibility for children of drug and alcohol using parents and for parenting issues.
-GP 37.6 The service has established links and protocols with the relevant social services department. М 37.7 Where services are being provided to the children of drug and alcohol using parents, a service specification for these services should be developed.4 М 37.8 The service maintains accurate and complete written records. М 37.9 Services for pregnant women: The service has established joint working protocols with maternity and neonatal services and social services department child protection teams. М 37.10 The service encourages pregnant service users to receive ante and post-natal care. М 37.11 Staff demonstrates competence in working with pregnant service users. М
+GP 37.6 The service has established links and protocols with representatives of the relevant statutory agencies. М 37.7 Where services are being provided to the children of drug and alcohol using parents, a service specification for these services should be developed, in line with Standard 36.4 М 37.8 The service maintains accurate and complete written records. М 37.9 Services for pregnant women: The service has established joint working protocols with maternity and neonatal services and representatives from the relevant statutory agencies. М 37.10 The service encourages pregnant service users to receive ante and post-natal care. М 37.11 Staff demonstrates competence in working with pregnant service users. М